wp-plugins/expresscurate/readme.txt

 == Changelog ==

+= 1.2.10 =
+* Miscellaneous bug fixes and improvements.

 = 1.2.9 =
 * API methods to retrieve source urls: expresscurate_the_source_url, expresscurate_the_source_urls
 * Problems with WooThemes are fixed.